Organic Living in Jakarta, Indonesia

 YUM Organic Farm delivers vegetables to customers in Jakarta.
 All proceeds support the Yayasan Usaha Mulia orgphange and programs.

 A few suggestions from members of the Expat Forum:

 Ranch Market, Megakuningan

 Bali, of course, particularly Ubud, is a destination/residence of many yoga/'healing' types e.g., Bali Buddha on Jl Jembawan, Kafe on Jl.
 Hanoman, Nomad on Jalan Raya and Sari Organics up in the rice fields.
-There's an organic farmer's market on Sat morn at Pizza Bagus and Wed at ARMA - some of the suppliers there will home deliver.
+There's an organic farmer's market on Saturday mornings at Pizza Bagus and Wednesdays at ARMA - some of the suppliers that sell there will home deliver.